Audi – Re-Imagining An Iconic Hit And Entering The Charts (T&F Insights)

 Here is the final film:

-Timed in line with the campaign, we also released a full lenght version of the song as a single release:
+Timed in line with the campaign, we also released a full length version of the song as a single release:

 Thousands of songs are being released every single day, so we also had to make sure that Audi’s music would receive support beyond the campaign media.
 We decided to make small strategic investments into presenting NEBBRA’s new single to radio stations as well as pitching the track to various tastemaker playlists.